-Snow may be a joy for children (and many adults!) but we need to be wary of the damage it can cause to our homes.
+Snow and frost may be a joy for children (and many adults!) but we need to be wary of the damage it can cause to our homes.
 To prevent as much damage as possible and keep snow as something magical, read on below.

 Dealing with interior problems